Popinjay (sport): Horizontal

 There are also several clubs in Southern Ontario.
 Towns such as Aylmer, Bothwell, Chatham, Wallaceburg, Delhi and Waterford.
 Each spring they have 3 tournaments.
 The first is called the tri-county, which consists of 3 clubs within the region's counties - Aylmer, Delhi and Waterford all compete in one while Wallaceburg, Chatham and Bothwell compete in another.
 This usually takes place during the first week of March.
 The second tournament takes place during the first week of April and all clubs attend.
 This tournament usually has an "open shoot" on the Friday night prior to the actual tournament.
 Prizes and cash are paid out for shooting off birds.
 This is basically a "practice" round before the big day.
 Two perches are placed side by side for the competition.
 The Saturday is the actual tournament.
 There are usually 20-25 teams in attendance.
 Teams draw for shooting order and the game begins at 11:00 AM.
 Each team consists of 6 shooters.
 The names are on the list in order and each shooter gets 10 shots, one at a time per round.
 The teams shoot until all rounds are completed, and the highest team score at the end of the day wins the trophy for their club.
 That club gets to host the tournament the following year.
 There is also a ladies trophy for the winning ladies team.
 Finally there is the International tournament in which all Canadian teams participate as well as teams from the Detroit area in Michigan.
 The same format is followed as the National with an open shoot on Friday night and the tournament on Saturday.
 Usually 23-27 teams are present at this shoot.

 Festival of Popinjay

 The Festival of Popinjay is an old British tradition held on the first Sunday in May.
 On this day, a figure of a popinjay (a parrot or other brightly marked bird) clothed in coloured feathers is suspended from a pole and used as a shooting target.
 The man whose ball or arrow severs the string being used to suspend the bird can claim the title "Captain Popinjay" for the rest of the day.

 Muskets and rifles

 Walter Scott's Old Mortality depicts a papingo shoot using muskets, set at a wapenshaw held in 1679.

 In the Rifle form, members of Popinjay Clubs—likely from the upper classes—would gather in a field in front of spectators; the festivities were sometimes marked by musical bands and other entertainment.

-Competitors armed with rifles would take turns shooting at the popinjay, a small bird (carving?) which would be mounted on a high pole.
-An assortment of prizes awaited competitors who were first to shoot different parts of the bird.